containerum/containerum/README.md

 Password: verystrongpassword

 ## Getting started
-Containerum has an intuitive web interface and a simple but powerful CLI tool.
-Yet we recommend learning about the [object types](https://docs.containerum.com/getting-started/object-types/) in Containerum as well as the basics of working with [Containerum Web UI](https://docs.containerum.com/web-panel/) and [chkit CLI](https://docs.containerum.com/cli/) in our Docs.
+Containerum has an intuitive web interface.
+Yet we recommend starting with learning the [object types](https://docs.containerum.com/objects/object-types/) in Containerum Platform as well as the instructions on configuring [Containerum Platform](https://docs.containerum.com/configuration/)in our Docs.

 Don't forget to install [chkit CLI](https://github.com/containerum/chkit) (from source code or binaries - whatever you prefer!).